Dardnos/MealsApp/README.md

 - **Meals**: When a category is selected, the app displays a list of meals within that category.
 - **Meal Details**: Users can click on a meal to view its details, including ingredients and steps.
 - **Filters**: Users can set filters for dietary preferences to customize meal lists.
+- **New Meal**: Users can add a new meal with details such as title, image, ingredients, steps, duration, complexity, affordability, and dietary preferences.
 - **Favorites**: Users can mark meals as favorites for easy access.
-- **Navigation**: Users can navigate between Categories and Favorites using a bottom navigation bar.
+- **Navigation**: Users can navigate between Categories, Add New Meal and Favorites using a bottom navigation bar.
 - **Theme**: The app uses a custom theme with a dark color scheme and custom fonts.

 ## File and Folder Structure